Kuurkuma/datakoko-website/content/en/benefits/tailored-solutions.md

 +++
-title = "Tailored Solutions"
+title = "Solid Foundation"
 weight = 1
-icon = "🎯"
+icon = "🏗️"
 +++

-No one-size-fits-all packages.
-Every solution is designed specifically for your business needs and budget.
+We build the permanent foundation for all your future data initiatives (BI, AI, Machine Learning).